Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 When the pizza dough is left uncovered or exposed to air for an extended period of time, it dries and develops a crust.

 This crust or shell encasing the dough ball breaks when you pull it apart.
-At this point, the dough is not good to make pizza as it will not expand to make the crust properly.
+At this point, the dough is not good for making pizza as it will not expand to make the crust properly.

 To rehydrate the dough ball, you can get a small container with water, and with your hand, you tap or sprinkle water on the dough ball.